mahoney1/test/extend_multi_org_3_orgs-amended.md

             networks:
               - byfn

-3. // IGNORE - Run the following command manually to start up the 3rd Organization's CA server - ignore the messages about other nodes for now - you should see the CA server docker container is launched: (NOTE to Rob; this will eventually go into the EYFN.sh script - just want to see messages on-screen for now)
+3. Run the following command to start up the 3rd Organization's CA server - ignore the messages ("WARNING: Found orphan containers") about other existing nodes for now - you should see confirmation that the CA server docker container is launched:

          docker-compose -f docker-compose-ca3.yaml up -d  2>&1